 Access the Error Logs

-From here, we can see past or current recurring issues.
+From the console, an engineer will review past or current recurring issues.
 Noting recurring issues is significant in illuminating potentially failing components or problem areas in a system’s mechanics or electronics.

 Check out the Detector